 Defining Paralysis in Sandy Springs

 Paralysis refers to a loss of sensation and movement in parts of the body.
 This condition most noticeably affects the extremities in terms of movement.
 However, paralysis can directly affect essential bodily functions, as well, such as bladder and bowel control as well as breathing.
-The more portions of the body that are affected by the paralysis, the more impairments and challenges the you will face.
+The more portions of the body that are affected by paralysis, the more impairments and challenges you will face.

 Paralysis typically stems from injuries to the spinal cord or brain.
 The severity, duration, and extent of the paralysis depend on the seriousness and type of injury involved.
 For instance, people who suffer a stroke often experience paralysis, particularly on one side of the body, which may or may not be permanent, depending on the seriousness and location of the injury to the brain.
 Some diseases, such as Parkinson’s disease and ALS, also can cause paralysis.

 Likewise, if a blow to the spinal cord completely severs the spinal cord, paralysis is likely to be permanent and extensive in all parts of the body that lie below the injury site.
 On the other hand, if the vertebrae are merely crushed or compressed, the paralysis may not be as permanent or severe.
-However, regardless of the severity of the injury, paralysis is likely to result in long-term disabilities that may be compensable with the help of a paralysis injury attorney in your area
+However, regardless of the severity of the injury, paralysis is likely to result in long-term disabilities that may be compensable with the help of a seasoned paralysis injury attorney in Sandy Springs.

 Negligence and Paralysis Injury Claims Under State Law